 Follow the Bruce Highway south.
 Turn off the highway at Torbanlea following signs to Hervey Bay.
 You will come to a T junction, turn left and then, almost immediately, right which is signed River Heads and Kingfisher Bay Resort barge ramp.
 Follow this road and signs to River Heads.
 You will end up in the barge ramp car park the ticket office is on the right.

 Driving on Fraser Island's Seventy-Five Mile Beach is subject to tides.
 The general rule is to make sure you are off the beach for two hours either side of the high tide (although some hire car companies terms and conditions may differ).
 Tide times are available on the Bureau of Meteorology website (use Urangan for tide times on the western side and Waddy Pt for timings on the eastern beach).

-Vehicle access permits are required for all vehicles entering The Great Sandy National Park on Fraser Island and can be obtained in advance online.
-Permits may also be obtained from River Heads Barge Office, at Kingfisher Bay Resort reception and at Queensland National Parks and Wildlife Service offices including Brisbane, Hervey Bay, Maryborough, Bundaberg and Rainbow Beach.
-Camping Permits are also required in advance for camping.
+Vehicle access permits are required for all vehicles entering The Great Sandy National Park on K'gari (Fraser Island) and can be obtained in advance online.
+Permits may also be obtained for Kingfisher Bay Resort guests at Front Office, within the resort's Centre Complex and at Queensland National Parks and Wildlife Service offices including Brisbane, Hervey Bay, Maryborough, Bundaberg and Rainbow Beach.
+Permits are also required in advance for camping.

 Our friends from Queensland Parks and Wildlife request all visitors to please follow the Dingo Safe guidelines when in the Great Sandy National Park.